skylight-hq/microconsulting-platform-proposal/README.md

       <td>
         <p>The proposal has been submitted to the following agencies:</p>
         <ul>
-          <li>Department of Homeland Security - Headquarters Office of Procurement Operations</li>
+          <li>Department of Homeland Security — Headquarters Office of Procurement Operations</li>
-          <li>U.S. Department of the Treasury - Office of the Procurement Executive</li>
+          <li>U.S. Department of the Treasury — Office of the Procurement Executive</li>
-          <li>U.S. Department of State - Office of Acquisitions Management</li>
+          <li>U.S. Department of State — Office of Acquisitions Management</li>
-          <li>U.S. Department of Energy - National Energy Technology Laboratory</li>
+          <li>U.S. Department of Energy — National Energy Technology Laboratory</li>
         </ul>
         <p>Note: We intended to submit to several other agencies, but could not find public information on how to do so.</p>
       </td>
     </tr>
     <tr>
       <td><strong>Proposal Funding</strong></td>
-      <td>This proposal has not received any funding to-date.</td>
+      <td>This proposal hasn’t received any funding to-date.</td>
     </tr>
     <tr>
       <td><strong>Date of Submission</strong></td>